A home theater system with all the components connected to each other

 Once you’ve selected your cables and planned your wiring setup, it’s important to focus on cable management.
 This involves routing and securing your cables in a way that minimizes their visibility and prevents tangling or damage.
 Be sure to use cable ties or clips to secure cables along walls or furniture, and consider using a cable cover or conduit to hide cables that need to be run across open spaces.
 Proper cable management can not only improve the appearance of your system, but it can also help reduce the risk of damage or interference.

-See also How to Hang a Wall Mount Tv
+See also How to Install Articulating Tv Wall Mount Vesa

 In addition to improving the appearance and functionality of your home theater system, proper cable management can also make it easier to troubleshoot any issues that may arise.
 When cables are neatly organized and labeled, it’s much simpler to identify which cable is causing a problem and to make any necessary adjustments or replacements.